Louise Grimes: Organist

 Grimes was appointed organist and choir mistress of St John's Cathedral in 1947 after supervising the cathedral for 12 months.
 She was the first woman to be appointed to the cathedral.
-All of the other 19 other applicants for the position were men.
+All the other 19 other applicants for the position were men.
 It was reported that at the time, Grimes was the only woman organist of a major cathedral in the British Empire.
 After being appointed organist at St. John's, she resigned from her position of choir mistress of St. Alban's Church.

 At St John's, Grimes reformed the music library, unearthing previously unsung Tudor choral music and promoting the singing of twentieth century repertoire.
 She conducted carol services at St John's every year beginning on the first Friday in December in 1947.
 The services became a key part of the Brisbane Christmas season.

 Grimes often gave recitals and performed in concerts as an organist.
 She gave a recital at St Andrew's Cathedral, Sydney, in September 1956 as part of a larger programme of concerts, including the St Matthew Passion, and also played organ in an all-women concert in 1945 for the reception of the Duchess of Gloucester held by the National Council of Women.

 Grimes retired as an organist in 1960 and retired completely in 1973.
 Once retired, she moved to Jimboomba and took up part-time farming as a hobby.